 Online communities let you create a personal profile where you share information about yourself for others to view.
 You choose whom to invite or allow access to your profile.
 Online communities offer several benefits for people with cancer, such as:

-Making it easier to stay in touch with family and friends
+Making it easier to stay in touch with family and friends, and reducing your need to repeat the same updates to different people

 Helping people find support no matter where they live

-Giving people who don't like face-to-face groups another option to connect with others
+Giving people who don't like in-person groups another option to connect with others

-If you have thought about joining an online community, here are some organizations that offer communities that can be personalized or communities for different types of cancer:
+If you have thought about joining an online community, here are some organizations that offer tools to build a community that can be personalized or communities for different types of cancer:

 CancerCare offers about 100 online groups for people with cancer and their loved ones.
 The groups are led by oncology social workers who give support and guidance.